mathieu-aubin/video-dl/README.md

 bash rai.sh URL
 ```

-To use this script from any directory install the script directly in $PATH using these commands (here, root is mandatory).
+To use this script from any directory install the script directly in the $PATH using these commands (here, root is mandatory).

 ```